 - 10.1 The Academy is well aware that the primary role in children's drugs education lies with parents.
 We wish to build a positive and supporting relationship with the parents of our pupils, through mutual understanding, trust and cooperation.
-To promote this objective, we will: - inform parents about the Academy drugs policy: - invite parents to view the materials used to teach drugs education in our Academy; - answer any questions that parents may have about the drugs education that their child receives in Academy; - take seriously any issue which parents raise with teachers or governors about this policy, or about arrangements for drugs education in the Academy; - encourage parents to be involved in reviewing the Academy policy, and making modifications to it as necessary; - inform parents about the best practice known with regard to drugs education, so that the parents can support the key messages being given to children at Academy. - 10.2 When an incident concerning unauthorised drugs has occurred in Academy, and a pupil is involved, we will inform the parents, and explain how we intend to respond to the incident. - 10.3 Staff will be cautious about discharging a pupil to the care of an intoxicated parent, particularly when the parent intends to drive the pupil home.
+To promote this objective, we will: - inform parents about the Academy drugs policy; - answer any questions that parents may have about the drugs education that their child receives in Academy; - take seriously any issue which parents raise with teachers or governors about this policy, or about arrangements for drugs education in the Academy; - encourage parents to be involved in reviewing the Academy policy, and making modifications to it as necessary; - inform parents about the best practice known with regard to drugs education, so that the parents can support the key messages being given to children at Academy. - 10.2 When an incident concerning unauthorised drugs has occurred in Academy, and a pupil is involved, we will inform the parents, and explain how we intend to respond to the incident. - 10.3 Staff will be cautious about discharging a pupil to the care of an intoxicated parent, particularly when the parent intends to drive the pupil home.
 Staff will suggest an alternative arrangement.
 The focus will be the pupil's welfare and safety.
 Where the behaviour of an intoxicated parent repeatedly places a child at risk, or the parent or carer becomes abusive or violent, staff should consider whether the circumstances of the case are serious enough to invoke child protection procedures, and possibly the involvement of the police.